 - How would you describe the culture at KE?

 - What advice would you give an engineer looking for a change?

-Be persistent to uncover the companies vision and values and their dedication to those traits.
-Make sure it aligns with your own values.
-The skills and talents speak for themselves, it’s the morals of a company that should have the most weight in making a decision on a change.
+Be persistent to uncover the company's vision and values and its dedication to those traits.
+Make sure it aligns with your values.
+The skills and talents speak for themselves, it’s the morals of a company that should have the most weight in deciding on a change.

 - Where do you see yourself in three years at KE?

 Continuing my role in the engineering team and proudly reflecting on the achievements this group is capable of.

 - What’s been your favorite project to work on so far?

 There have been many great projects I've been able to play a role in, and they each have their good points and lessons learned.

 - Who are your KE mentors?

 - What’s your favorite thing about KE?